tardate/LittleArduinoProjects/Kraft/YataiRamenDoorbell/README.md

 ## Conclusions / Next Steps

-Works pretty well, however the audio volume is a bit low.
+Works pretty well, however the audio volume is a bit low (even with the LM386 wired for maximum 200x amplification).
 I'd like to look at some ways to improve that.

 ## Credits and References